MaxSonicDev/gpu-virtualmachine/README.md

 ## Introduction

 This is just a repo for make a backup of files and instruction to make a optimized KVM Virtual Machine with PCI-E Passthrough.
+This virtual machine is optimized for gaming use.

 ## Host